OSM Reporting Members may be contacted to learn more about the AJS’s resolution procedures and the process for reporting an incident.

 Dr. Rabbi Mira Beth Wasserman is director of the Center for Jewish Ethics and assistant professor of Rabbinic Literature at the Reconstructionist Rabbinical College.
 Connecting her academic research and social justice work, Mira draws on Rabbinic literature—the Talmud in particular—as a model for contemporary ethical deliberation.
 Her teaching responsibilities include training rabbis and rabbinic students in professional ethics and abuse prevention.
 She is coeditor of the forthcoming Respect and Responsibility: A Jewish Ethics Study Guide deploying Jewish values and text study in the prevention of abuse.
 In 2019 she joined the AJS Office on Sexual Misconduct as an Ombud.

 Dr. Lisa Fishbayn Joffe is lecturer in Women's, Gender and Sexuality Studies and affiliated faculty in Near Eastern and Judaic Studies at Brandeis University.
 She is also the Shulamit Reinharz Director of the Hadassah-Brandeis Institute, a research institute on Jews and gender, where she directs the Project on Gender, Culture, Religion and the Law.
 Her research and teaching explores feminist theory, legal theory, and women's rights at the intersection of civil and religious law.
 She holds law degrees from Osgoode Hall Law School and Harvard Law School.
 In 2017, Lisa volunteered to serve on the ad-hoc AJS Sexual Misconduct Task Force where she was instrumental in developing the AJS procedures for handling complaints of sexual misconduct.
-In 2019, Lisa became the secretary of the new Office on Sexual Misconduct which oversees the design and operation of the AJS sexual misconduct policy and procedures.
+In 2019, Lisa became the secretary of the new Office on Sexual Misconduct (OSM) which oversees the design and operation of the AJS sexual misconduct policy and procedures.
+In 2023 she became the president of the OSM.